Mansfield Cut Underwater Archeological District: Story

 On April 9, 1554, four Spanish naos departed from San Juan de Ulúa bound for Havana, Cuba, the first leg of a return trip to Spain.
 The ships were loaded with precious metals and similar cargo.
 A storm off the coast of Cuba blew them across the Gulf of Mexico to the coast of Texas.
 On April 29, three of the ships ran aground with approximately 300 people aboard.
 The fourth ship, the San Andrés, reached Havana but was too damaged to repair.
 Few of the survivors made it back to Mexico but there are records of a salvage operation during the summer of 1554 which retrieved about half of the cargo.

 Remains

 Santa Maria de Yciar

 The scattered remains of the wooden vessel named Santa Maria de Yciar are buried off Padre Island, Texas near Mansfield.
 This vessel, which wrecked in 1554 when part of a treasure flota, lies within the Padre Island National Seashore.
 The anchor of the Santa Maria de Yciar was found when the Mansfield Channel was dredged in the late 1950s.
 The original anchor is located on the campus of Texas A&M University–Corpus Christi.
-A life-size replica may be found in the visitor's center of the Padre Island National Seashore.
+A life-size replica may be found in the visitor center of the Padre Island National Seashore.
 The Santa Maria de Yciar is owned by the State of Texas, Texas Antiquities Committee, and managed by the U.S. Government, National Park Service.